-Nightlight Christian Adoptions has partnered with a local non-governmental organization (NGO) in Malawi, providing care for abandoned and orphaned children.
-This organization also provides children with milk and necessary items while educating families on the care of their baby.
-Children in Malawi are often abandoned due to poverty related to social problems and the parents’ illnesses.
+Nightlight Christian Adoptions has partnered with a local non-governmental organization (NGO) in Malawi, that provides care for abandoned and orphaned children.
+This organization also provides children with milk and other necessities while educating families on healthy baby care.
+Children in Malawi are often abandoned due to poverty, that is related to societal problems and parental illness.
 Families traveling to Malawi to adopt their children will receive a full and final adoption decree from the Malawi courts.
 Nightlight is committed to helping families prepare for the adoption of children from Malawi by providing educational information on possible developmental delays and health issues.

 Malawi adoption is a wonderful program for families desiring to adopt children 18 months old and older.
 Children up to age 15 are available for adoption.
 Children living in poverty and raised in institutional care often have both developmental and emotional needs.
 There are also children available for adoption that have minor and correctable to moderate and severe special needs.
 Children who would otherwise have little hope for a future can have a better life with the emotional and physical security that a loving family can offer, along with the availability of excellent medical care in the United States.